nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 }
 ```

-3. Attach this policy to the IAM Worker Node Role which is already in use.
+3. Attach this policy to the IAM Worker Node Role, which is already in use.

 4. Deploy the ```Cluster Autoscaler``` with the following command.